Dulcima (1971 film): Berlin Film Festival

+General release

-Bryan Forbes later wrote that the director "showed great promise in his handling of this melodramatic, bucolic tale, shot entirely on location.
-But as with And Soon the Darkness [another film Forbes greenlit at EMI], the cinema and distribution arms of the company showed no great enthusiasm for either film.
+The film was eventually released in British cinemas almost a year later in April 1972 and was a commercial failure.
+Forbes wrote that "as with And Soon the Darkness", another film Forbes greenlit at EMI, "the cinema and distribution arms of the company showed no great enthusiasm for either film.
 Purely from a commercial standpoint it seemed an irresponsible waste of the shareholders’ money.
 Properly marketed with a little imagination and given a chance to succeed, their fate could have been quite different."

-Filmink later wrote "Dulcima, like Hoffman [another film Forbes greenlit at EMI], was an inexpensive drama, which had been previously filmed for TV about a horny older man going for a younger woman" arguing that for such films "everything has to come off for it to work (script, casting, handling).
-Also, like Hoffman I don’t think it does and no one went to see it."
-The magazine added, "I can’t imagine why Forbes wanted to make one drama about a creepy middle aged man who chases after young girl let alone two.
-Sure, it’s cheap but does anyone like that story ever, unless it’s in the form of a thriller or a horror where we identify with the girl?
-And it’s not as though EMI had that much competition for story material in 1969 – were there no other scripts available?"
+Reviewing the film again the Daily Telegraph called it "an entirely honorable failure."
+Sight and Sound said "the script swerves uncertainly between women’s mag sentimentalism and brooding tragedy, and the prettiness of the locations does much to dissipate both moods."
+The Guardian felt the script was "played for all that its worth and possibly more" by Mills and White but did not "think for a moment that the story... can take its bloody, melodramatic ending."

+The movie was released in the USA in the latter half of 1972.
+The Los Angeles Times called it "a fine English film" that was "sensitiviely written and directed."

 White later wrote in her memoirs that Dulcima "was a good film, like many good films, but it still lacked the magic ingredient that made those reels of celluloid into cinema history."
 John Mills's biographer argued "the story suffered from neither relationship being believable; nor did the two young actors have the weight to carry the abrupt and melodramatic climax which was straight out of a Victorian novel...
 What Dulcima really needed was a French treatment by Marcel Pagnol and a director like Claude Berri."